 The biggest feast is well prepared.
 Every corner in the house gets cleaned.
 Kumquat trees and flowers are set.

 People wait for the last seconds.
 People will go to the pagodas for the last time to wish the best for the new year.
 Thus, travelers to Vietnam see the busiest day at pagodas and markets.
 You will see streets of kumquat, peach and Plum flowers.
 The city is buried in the sound of bells and talking.
-All stations and airport will be full of people.
+All stations and airports will be full of people.

 It’s the morning after Eve.
 The street is almost empty in the morning.
 More people will go out in the evening but not as many as usual.